flowistic-ai/todo/README.md

 - Update task properties after creation
 - Set and track the status of tasks with full history.
 - Update status via CLI (`todo update status <task_id> <status>`).
+- **Repeatable Tasks:** You can make tasks repeat automatically by specifying a repeat rule in natural language (e.g., "every day", "every week").
+When a repeatable task is completed, it is automatically reopened with a new due date based on the rule.

 ### Time Tracking
 - Built-in Pomodoro-style timer (default: 25 minutes)